This page provides general education advice.

 Supporting Service Children in Education Wales (SSCE Cymru) has provided advice for Service families in Wales.Back to top

-CEAS are continuing to work remotely with reduced staff numbers.
+CEAS are continuing to work remotely.
 Therefore, processing educational clearances for overseas postings will be taking longer than usual.

 Gaining information via the Educational Overseas Supportability (EOS) Form may prove more difficult with the UK school closures.
 However, where possible, CEAS will continue to process educational clearances for postings to non-MOD School areas and MOD Schools will continue for children registering to their schools, as best they can.
 Any children with additional needs, who may require further decisions on supportability to be made, will also take longer than the usual.